 If you are looking for seed trays to germinate seeds for your garden, you have probably seen the phrase “standard size” or “1020”.
-You might be wondering what these phrases mean, and how to interpret the language.
+Although this wording is common, the exact meaning can vary a bit.

 So, what size is a standard seed tray?
 A standard size (1020) seed tray is slightly larger than 10 inches long by 20 inches wide.
 For example, a standard size seed tray might be 11 inches long by 21 inches wide, with a depth of 2 to 2.5 inches.
 Sometimes, seed trays have separate compartments (cells) for each seed or group of seeds.
 This makes it easier to separate the seedlings for transplanting later.

-Of course, there are many sizes of seed trays available, so a standard 1020 seed tray is not your only option.
-There are 1010 seed trays, and also seed trays that will hold round pots, instead of having square cells.
-Let’s take a closer look at seed trays, their dimensions, and the options available.
+Of course, there are lots of different seed tray sizes available, so a standard 1020 seed tray is not your only option.
+For example, there are 1010 seed trays and seed trays that will hold round pots, instead of having square cells.

 What Size Is A Standard Seed Tray (What Does 1020 Mean)?

 On the other hand, these 1020 seed trays from the Bootstrap Farmer have separate cells for individual plants.
-This makes it much easier to space out seeds properly, and allows you to transplant without harming the roots of your plants (since the roots of separate plants will not get tangled up together due to separated cells).
+This makes it much easier to space out seeds properly.

-Each cell has a 0.25 inch (0.64 centimeter) drainage hole, which also helps to remove the seedling and soil when it is time to transplant outdoors for spring planting.
+Each cell has a 0.25 inch (0.64 centimeter) drainage hole, which keeps the soil in the cell from holding too much water.
+The drainage hole also helps to remove the seedling and soil when it is time to transplant outdoors for spring planting.

 You can even place the entire seed tray in a corresponding 1020 seed tray (without compartments).
 Then, you can water the seedlings from below by adding water to the bottom tray.